BlutLucifugeKrieger/CPR-Algorithm/README.md

 , you can select two options of optimization random-cd or lloyd

 **Note:** The zero value isn't allowed, because is problematic in some equations, for that reason, you must work with values closer to zero, like 1e-10
+**Note:** For sobol's potency upper than 13, you should have a great ram capacity (more than 16 gbs)
 __________________________________________________________________________

 ### Example of using the Churchill function